kallisto-finance/kallisto-docs/docs/src/guide/abstract.md

 AMMs (Automated Market Makers) facilitate the permissionless trade of assets through various liquidity pools.
 AMMs are undoubtedly a core pillar of DeFi (decentralized finance).
-In 2021, Curve Finance, had around 69.7 billion dollars of volume across their DEX (decentralized exchange).
+In 2021, Curve Finance alone had around 69.7 billion dollars of volume across their DEX (decentralized exchange).
 To create and maintain liqudity, LPs (liquidity providers) contribute to the volume of assets in a liquidity pool and are often incentived based on the amount of volume they control.
 However, an LP is